-- keep abreast of the company's performance; - keep abreast of developments within and external to the company that drive the company's value and risks; - satisfy themselves that the company's leadership is effective; - seek to satisfy themselves , to the extent possible, that the investee company's board and committees adhere to the spirit of the UK Corporate Governance Code structures are effective, and that independent directors provide adequate oversight, including by meeting the chairman and, where appropriate, other board members;
+- keep abreast of the investee's performance; - keep abreast of developments within and external to the investee that drive the investee's risks , values and valuation; - satisfy themselves that the entity's leadership is effective;

-- maintain a clear audit trail, for example, records of private meetings held with companies, of votes cast, and of reasons for voting against the investee company's management, for abstaining, or for voting with management in a contentious situation; and - consider the quality of the company's reporting; and - attend the General Meetings of companies in which they have a major holding, where appropriate and practicable.
+- maintain a clear audit trail, for example, records of private meetings held with companies, of votes cast, and of reasons for voting against the investee company's management, for abstaining, or for voting with management in a contentious situation; and - consider the quality of the entity's reporting; and - attend the General Meetings of companies in which they have a major holding, where appropriate and practicable.

-Institutional investors should consider carefully explanations given for departure from the UK Corporate Governance Code and make reasoned judgements in each case.
-They should give a timely explanation to the company, in writing where appropriate, and be prepared to enter a dialogue if they do not accept the company's position.
+Institutional investors should consider carefully explanations given for departure from the relevant Governance Code(s) and make reasoned judgements in each case.
+They should give a timely explanation to the entity, in writing where appropriate, and be prepared to enter a dialogue if they do not accept the entity's position.

-Institutional investors should endeavour to identify problems at an early stage problems that may result in a significant loss in investment value. to minimise any loss of shareholder value.
-If they have concerns they should seek to ensure that the appropriate members of the investee company's board or management are made aware of them.
+Institutional investors should endeavour to identify issues problems at an early stage both opportunities to enhance investment value and problems that may result in impairment in investment value. to minimise any loss of shareholder value.
+If they have questions they should seek to ensure that the appropriate members of the investee entity's board or management are made aware of them.

 Institutional investors may or may not wish to be made insiders.
-They An institutional investor who may be willing to become an insider should indicate in its stewardship statement the willingness of the firm to do so.
+TheyAn institutional investor who may be willing to become an insider should indicate in its stewardship statement the willingness of the firm to do so.

-Institutional investors will expect investee companies and their advisers to ensure that information that could affect their ability to deal in the shares of the company concerned is not conveyed to them without their prior agreement.
+Institutional investors will expect investee entities and their advisers to ensure that information that could affect their ability to deal in the asset concerned is not conveyed to them without their prior agreement.